 Consider Noah.
 Imagine this regular guy, and God asks him to build a big boat…with nowhere for it to foreseeably go…with no rain…and no storm clouds in sight.
 God gave him the plans, and he started building.
-If you think well-meaning people around you are hard to put up with in the duration of building your God-given dream, can you imagine what it would be like having your entire village come out to watch you do this seemingly moronic thing for their amusement?
+If you think well-meaning people around you are hard to put up with in the duration of building whatever it is that you’re building, can you imagine what it would be like having your entire village come out to watch you do this seemingly moronic thing for their amusement?

 In pop-culture parallels, I think of Noah as Kevin Costner’s character in Field of Dreams.
 Getting scolded by the in-laws, getting stupid looks from the other farmers, all the while being fairly sure this is what he’s supposed to do…but no one else can wrap their head around it.
 Then he’s that guy—the one who, come Christmas, has a snow-covered ball diamond in his field, and a house full of party guest who maybe partly came to get an inside look at the town crazy, so they can take cheap shots at his expense or have something to gossip about at the local watering hole.